-Khadijah Suleman takes a vision and makes it reality through sound strategy development, a unique blend of business savviness and unparalleled experience in the sports industry.
+Khadijah Suleman takes a vision and makes it a reality through sound strategy development, a unique blend of business savviness, and unparalleled experience in the sports industry.
 Respected as an inspirational leader, credible voice and creative innovator, Khadijah has worked for the Oakland Raiders, International Management Group, UC Berkeley Sports properties, Los Angeles Clippers and Los Angeles Chargers

 Khadijah fell in love with nonprofits when she was only a teenager due to her desire to inspire and positively impact the youth around the world.
 She founded Gear ‘Em Up to raise funds directed towards helping highly talented underprivileged athletes combing education and sport.

 Marvellous Iheukwumere is a Nigerian-American woman, passionate about using her talents to empower youth around the world.
-She is currently a second-year student at Harvard Law School where she serves as the President of the African Law Association and provides opportunities for students to travel and work on pressing legal and human rights issues across African countries.
-She is also a member of the Harvard Defenders where she serves as a student-attorney representing low-income individuals at criminal show-cause hearings.
+She is currently a third-year student at Harvard Law School where she serves as the President of the African Law Association and provides opportunities for students to travel and work on pressing legal and human rights issues across African countries.
+She is also a member of the Harvard Defenders where she serves as a student attorney representing low-income individuals at criminal show-cause hearings.
 Marvellous also works with the Harvard Immigration Project to assist detained immigrants with bond hearings and asylum applications.
 Outside of her legal advocacy, Marvellous contributes to planning cultural events and The Africa Summit Trip through the Harvard Black Law Students Association.

 Before law school, Marvellous worked for the National Basketball Association (NBA) for three years, where she helped manage the league's compliance and legal affairs across 13 international offices.
 She also competed internationally as a professional track and field athlete, most recently finishing as a 2016 Nigerian Olympic Trials Finalist.
 Marvellous graduated from Columbia University in 2014, magna cum laude, Phi Beta Kappa.
-At Columbia, she was an Ivy League conference record holder, 8-time conference champion, and 2-time Division I Academic All-American in Track and Field.
+At Columbia, she was an Ivy League conference record holder, an 8-time conference champion, and 2-time Division I Academic All-American in Track and Field.
 She is also the current school record-holder in the 100 meter dash and led Columbia to its first and only conference championship in 2012.

 Through her athletic experiences, Marvellous has recognized the impact of sports, and has worked with national and global organizations to create initiatives to educate and enrich the lives of young athletes through sports.
 She currently sits on the boards of the Columbia College Women's Alumni Association and DreamWakers, an education nonprofit organization.
 Marvellous is excited to contribute her passion for servitude, leadership experience, and dedication towards ensuring that Gear 'Em Up fulfills its mission to provide adequate apparel and educational resources to help rising athletes in developing countries to reach their full potential.